www-Ye/SSR-PU/README.md

 # SSR-PU
-Code for paper [A Unified Positive-Unlabeled Learning Framework for Document-Level Relation Extraction with Different Levels of Labeling].
+Repository for the EMNLP2022 [A Unified Positive-Unlabeled Learning Framework for Document-Level Relation Extraction with Different Levels of Labeling].

 ## Requirements